PHASE 1: Foundation (Years 1 and 2)

-Year I requirements include an introductory sequence that teaches writing, the framework of interdisciplinary study, and collaborative problem-solving, as well as multiple Beyond Boundaries courses.
+Year one requirements include an introductory curricular sequence that teaches writing, the framework of interdisciplinary study, and collaborative problem-solving, as well as one Beyond Boundaries course:

 Fall Semester: